Visiting Piedmont UU Church

 What do children and youth do during the service and religious education classes?

-(Religious education in-person and nursery care is currently suspended.)
+(Religious education in-person is currently suspended.)

 Is there an informal gathering time?